-Stereo Sound recording and reproduction inventions of Alan Blumlein.
-Plaque is to be installed at the Abbey Road studios in London.
-The dedication ceremony is provisionally planned to be on 1st April 2015, with an associated technical seminar and a lecture about Alan Blumlein.
+Stereo Sound recording and reproduction inventions in early 1930s by Alan Blumlein.
+Plaque installed at the Abbey Road studios in London.
+The dedication ceremony took place in Studio Two on 1st April 2015, with an associated technical seminar and a lecture about Alan Blumlein.
 The unveling was done by IEEE President Howard Michel and Isabel Garvey, Managing Director of Abbey Road Studios, with an attendance of over 100 people, including many of the engineers with the skills which keep Abbey Road at the forefront of the world movie, video and sound recording business.

 ‘Zenit’ L3 3D Pulsed Radar. in Kharkiv, Ukraine.

 The pioneering work of Heinrich Hertz has been honored with an IEEE Milestone.
 Hertz successfully achieved the “First Generation and Experimental Proof of Electromagnetic Waves 1886-1888” at Technische Hochschule Karlsruhe, Germany, now the Karlsruhe Institute of Technology (KIT).

 The Milestone plaque is at the original site of Hertz’s experiments.
 On Friday 5th December 2014, IEEE President Roberto de Marca and KIT Vice President Detlef Löhe unveiled the plaque.
 The host, Dean of the Department of Electrical Engineering and Information Technology Thomas Leibfried, welcomed the numerous attendees, which included Region 8 Director Martin Bastiaans, Germany Section Chair Axel Richter and the Milestone nominators Dieter A. Mlynski, IEEE Life Fellow from Circuits and Systems Society, and Werner Wiesbeck, IEEE Life Fellow from Microwave Theory and Techniques Society.